-Under the Imported Food Control Regulations 1993, DAWE can lower the rate that food is inspected if there is a Food Safety Recognition Agreement in place.
+Under the Imported Food Control Regulations 1993, DAFF can lower the rate that food is inspected if there is a Food Safety Recognition Agreement in place.
 These agreements set out the food that is covered and not covered under the agreement.
 They may cover risk food and/or surveillance food.
 The purpose of a food safety recognition agreement is to reduce the rate of import inspection and analysis of a food covered by the agreement, on the basis that the food has been produced under an equivalent food safety system in the exporting country.
 These agreements do not cover biosecurity certification requirements for any food imported into Australia or Bovine Spongiform Encephalopathy (BSE) certification requirements.

-In 2017, DAWE signed the first Food Safety Recognition Agreement with the U.S. Food and Drug Administration (FDA) with both countries recognizing each other's food safety systems as comparable/equivalent to each other.
+In 2017, DAFF signed the first Food Safety Recognition Agreement with the U.S. Food and Drug Administration (FDA) with both countries recognizing each other's food safety systems as comparable/equivalent to each other.

-Foods covered by this agreement include canned food (except those containing beef); most seafood; most dairy products; fresh fruit and vegetables; fruit juices; confectionery; and baked goods.
+Foods covered by this agreement include canned food (except those containing beef); most seafood; dairy products (excluding U.S. Grade A milk and milk products); fresh fruit and vegetables; fruit juices; confectionery; and baked goods.